nickmullen/autoFort/README.md

 # autoFort
-A quick python script for Elite Dangerous that automatically gathers fortification when you're afk.
+A quick python script for Elite Dangerous that automatically gathers fortification packages every half hour, intended for use as a keyboard macro (although runnable seperately)

+## Disclaimer part 1
+It has been suggested that this might be foul of the EULA.
+Whilst I think I'm still within the bounds of acceptable macro writing, I've got no official sanction from Frontier to do this - and they might take a dim view of it.

+I'm certainly not doing anything that in anyway modifies the game code, but I'm not a lawyer!
+If I hear of anyone getting shadow banned for this kind of thing, I'll pull the script immediately.

-## Disclaimer
+## Disclaimer part 2
 Use at your own risk!

 This is nothing but an app to send key events to WHATEVER application is in the foreground.
 If that happens not to be Elite, then a whole bunch of keystrokes will get sent to the wrong application!

 This script has only been tested on Windows.

-This script has only been tested in Carter Port.
+This script has only been tested in Carter Port and Ito (although it should work in them all)

 This script is DUMB - it cannot receive any feedback from EliteDangerous to say that anything "worked".
 Therefore if you leave the UI in an unexpected location before starting, bad things might happen!

 I take no responsibility if the script causes you to accidentally sell a ship, buy something you didn't want etc...

 During alpha testing, three kittens exploded and a duck got sick...

 ## Requirements